 |Hourly Rate||Overtime Rate||Avg.
 Daily Pay Range||Average Daily Pay|

-* The above figures are approximate depictions of what daily compensation will average in 2022.
-The daily compensation ranges are estimates that take into account prep days, field days and de-issue days, are pre-tax, and are based on the hourly wage associated with each pay level times the number of regular and overtime hours worked on 3-7 day trips starting on different days of the week.
-Hourly wages and overtime calculations can change based on several variables; the above figures are estimates to provide a generally accurate example of 2022 field pay.
+* The above figures are approximate depictions of what daily compensation will average in 2023.
+The average daily pay ranges are estimates that take into account prep days, field days and de-issue days, are pre-tax, and are based on the number of regular and overtime hours worked on 3-7 day trips starting on different days of the week.

 Expected & total Hours On various length trips